When your cortisol levels are chronically out of whack, you can feel like you’re falling apart – like things aren’t right in many different ways.

 - A/A: higher evening and total cortisol, increased risk of depression[ref]

-- A/G: normal
+- A/G: typical

-- G/G: normal
+- G/G: typical

 The NR3C2 gene codes for the mineralocorticoid receptor protein (MR), which is what cortisol binds to during normal basal levels.

 Check your genetic data for rs5522 (23andMe v4, v5, AncestryDNA):

 - C/C: higher plasma cortisol, depression in the elderly, increased reactivity to adversity (in children)[ref]

 - C/T: higher plasma cortisol, depression in the elderly, increased reactivity to adversity (in children)

 The CRHR1 gene codes for the corticotropin-releasing hormone (CRH) receptor.
 It is what the corticotropin-releasing hormone binds to in the pituitary gland to signal for ACTH production.